thegreenwebfoundation/grid-aware-websites/README.md

 ### Using grid power breakdown

-Alternately, you may choose to use the current power consumption breakdown of a regional grid to determine if grid-aware changes should be applied.
+You may choose to use the current power consumption breakdown of a regional grid to determine if grid-aware changes should be applied.
 With this approach, developers can specify if they wish to use data for _all_ low-carbon energy (renewables + nuclear), or _only_ renewable energy.
 The default mode is using _only_ renewable energy.

 A minimum threshold can also be specified.
 This is the minimum percentage of renewable/low-carbon energy being used by the grid.
 By default this value is set to `50` percent - meaning that at least 50% of the energy on the grid must come from renewables/low-carbon sources otherwise the `gridAware: true` flag will be returned.